 - Basic system cleanup tools.

-Avira’s safe shopping browser extension is really good — it prevents phishing attacks, blocks ads and web trackers, flags sketchy web stores, and even compares prices between reliable vendors to help you find the best deals!
+I’m a big fan of Avira’s Safe Shopping browser extension — it prevents phishing attacks, blocks ads and web trackers, flags sketchy web stores, and even compares prices between reliable vendors to help you find the best deals!

-Avira is my favorite free antivirus (it ranked as the #1 free Windows antivirus in 2020), but the free version lacks some important cybersecurity features.
-Upgrading to Avira Prime brings you a VPN with unlimited data, a password manager, advanced performance optimization tools, coverage for multiple devices, and lots more.
+Upgrading to Avira Prime for $59.99 / year brings you a VPN with unlimited data, advanced performance optimization tools, coverage for multiple devices, and lots more.

 Avira provides comprehensive adware protection inside its free antivirus package.
-Avira successfully removed every adware file from my computer, and it also scanned all of my downloads in real-time to prevent reinfection.
-Avira also offers protection against web trackers, phishing sites, pop-ups, and YouTube ads.
-Users looking for advanced internet security protections should consider Avira Prime, which adds a VPN with unlimited data, a password manager, advanced performance optimization tools, coverage for multiple devices, and a lot more.
+It successfully removed every adware file from my computer, and it also scanned all of my downloads in real-time to prevent reinfection.
+Avira also offers protection against web trackers, phishing sites, and pop-ups.
+Users looking for advanced internet security protections should consider choosing Avira Prime, which adds a VPN with unlimited data, advanced performance optimization tools, coverage for multiple devices, and a lot more.

-🥉3.
-McAfee Total Protection — Best Web Protections + Excellent Adware Protection
+5. McAfee Total Protection — Best Web Protections + Excellent Adware

-McAfee Total Protection also has additional internet security tools like:
+McAfee Total Protection has additional internet security tools like: